Incorporate Strategic Planning

 Identify key data sets to track, report and gauge success.
 Sample measurements include:

-- Recidivism rate for CI trained offenders at one and three years after release
+- Recidivism rate for CI-trained workers at one and three years after release

 - Job readiness assessments conducted

-- Offenders securing employment within 90 days of release.
+- Incarcerated individuals securing employment within 90 days of release.

 - Earnings received at 6 months after entry into employment